-

 I haven't received my Annual Sales Report yet.
 What should I do?

-The Motor Vehicle Commission (MVC) advises anyone who hasn't received an Annual Sales Report by the January 15 to contact their Field Investigator.
-You could be penalized for not completing the report and returning it by February 15.
+You could be penalized for not completing and returning your annual sales report in a timely manner.
 Also, your county clerk's office won't be able to issue your dealer plates until the report is returned.

 Are there any other helpful websites out there?